koltyakov/on-el-resize/README.md

 `on-el-resize` is a simple helper which provides an API for attaching resize event firing to HTML elements.

-This can simplify creation of some dynamic and responsive components which styles and structure depends on absolute width and height values.
+This can simplify creation of some dynamic and responsive components which styles and structure depend on absolute width and height values.

 ## Install